-Deans have the responsibility to ensure that the promotion and/or tenure e-binders are prepared in compliance with established requirements and that the material in the e-binders is organized as indicated in the Vice President for Faculty Development and Advancement's annual memorandum on the Promotion and Tenure Process.
+Deans have the responsibility to ensure that the promotion and/or tenure eBinders are prepared in compliance with established requirements and that the material in the eBinders is organized as indicated in the Vice President for Faculty Development and Advancement's annual memorandum on the Promotion and Tenure Process.
 Although faculty members are not required to prepare their own eBinders, they are expected to participate in preparing them.
-The Promotion and Tenure process is managed electronically through a custom-designed workflow available through myFSU-HR.
+The Promotion and Tenure process is managed electronically through a custom-designed workflow available through OMNI-HR.

-All eBinders are forwarded from committee to committee unless the candidate withdraws his or her binder from consideration within five working days of being informed of the results of the secret ballot vote at a given level.
+All eBinders are forwarded from committee to committee unless the candidate withdraws their eBinder from consideration within five working days of being informed of the results of the secret ballot vote at a given level.
 The process culminates in a final decision by the President, who then reports the general results to the Board of Trustees.
-See Section B.1. of FSU Constitution (FAC 6C2-1.004) and the annual memorandum on the Promotion and Tenure Process for specific procedures to be followed in a given year.
+See Section B.1., FSU Constitution (FAC 6C2-1.004) and the annual memorandum on the Promotion and Tenure Process for specific procedures to be followed in a given year.
 At the conclusion of the annual process, all eBinders are stored in the candidate's academic department.